Ign-Es/PLN_TLD_Comparison/README.md

 # Video comparison between TLD and PLN
-Python code to make a video comparison
+Python code to make a video comparison of a Traditioan Lane Detector (TLD) and a Deep Learning Lane Detector (PLN).
 # Requirements
 * **Python**
 * **OpenCV**